 Spice lovers, prepare your taste buds!
-If you've ever stood in front of the spice rack at the grocery store scratching your head over Saigon cinnamon vs. regular cinnamon, you're not alone.
+If you've ever stood in front of the spice rack at the grocery store scratching your head over Saigon cinnamon vs. Ceylon cinnamon (often mistakenly called "regular cinnamon"), you're not alone.
 While they might seem like cousins at a family reunion, these two spices have distinct personalities — and choosing the right one can make or break your next baking project or savory dish.

 Table of Contents